Kagebounshin/tictactoe-milestoneProjectNr2/README.md

 - Late Development
     - Late in the development, me and my mentor decided to also have a Player VS Computer game.
 So I made a new page, wich looks exactly like the Player Vs Player page, just with some minor changes.
 And made a script for it to work properly.
-    - I also made a home page, becouse I got to diffrent game pages, I wanted you to enter the site on neutral grounds.
+    - I also made a home page, becouse I got two diffrent game pages, I wanted you to enter the site on neutral grounds.
 So you could choose wich type of game to play from there.
 ### Skeleton
 ---